african-jedi/PhetoloOrganization/Backend/Backend.md

 ## Backend Projects

-This folder contains the Web API, Event Proccesor and the Puzzel generator project.
+This folder contains the Test, Web API, Event Processor and the Puzzle generator project.

 # Web API Project